The material presented here is for educational purposes only, and is not intended to be used as financial, investment, or legal advice.

-More people today are choosing to be their own boss, with the number of self-employed Americans expected to triple between 2018 and 2020, according to a study by FreshBooks.
+More people today are choosing to be their own boss, with the number of self-employed Americans expected to continue rising.
 Making the leap to being your own boss is exciting, but it also requires proper budgeting and planning in order to be lucrative.
 Since self-employed income is often less predictable than the salary you'd expect working somewhere full-time, here's what you'll need to know about benefits, budgeting and staying in the black.

 What to Plan For

 In addition to allocating part of your self-employed income for taxes, you should also adjust your budget to cover the following benefits:

 Health Insurance: Purchase individual and family plans through the national Health Insurance Marketplace or by contacting insurers directly.
 Ask about options for entrepreneurs or independent contractors.